agalue/opennms-drift-kubernetes/serverless/README.knative.md

 sleep 10; while echo && kubectl get pods -n knative-serving | grep -v -E "(Running|Completed|STATUS)"; do sleep 10; done
 ```

+> **NOTE**: The monitoring manifets are not installed as they are not required for this solution; although, if your Kubernetes cluster has enough resources, you can give that a try.

 ## Install Knative Eventing

 ```bash